 - Push, grab, hit, punch, or throw objects

 - Use physical force or threats against the other

 - Blackmail the other from leaving the relationship

-If a partner is harming you or your loved ones emotionally, physically, or sexually, it’s time to seek help.
+If a partner is harming you or your loved ones emotionally, physically, or sexually, consider seeking help.
 Relationship violence is a pattern of controlling and coercive behaviors that include physical, sexual and emotional abuse.
-Relationship violence happens to people of all races, genders, sexual orientations, classes, ages and abilities.
+Relationship violence affects people of all races, gender identities, sexual orientations, classes, ages and abilities.

 There are a lot of resources available to help you.
 You deserve to feel safe, valued, and cared for.
 You have the right to leave any relationship where you feel unsafe or on edge.
 Perhaps the most important thing to do is to trust your instincts and the people close to you whose opinions you trust and value.
 Keep in mind that one of the strongest signs of a healthy relationship is that both people involved feel good about themselves.
 Also, by treating yourself with self-respect and believing in your right to be treated well, you are taking important steps towards developing equitable, mutually fulfilling ties in the future.

 - NW Network of Bi, Trans, Lesbian & Gay Survivors of Abuse – Relationship Skills Class